Hartree-Fock RI scheme

 SCF problems

-However, for larger molecules and in case the molecule contains heavy elements (Z>36) one still should use rather strict criteria for the basis set dependence, such as bas=4e-3.
+However, for larger molecules and in case the molecule contains heavy elements (Z>36), you should still use rather strict criteria for the basis set dependence, such as bas=4e-3.

-In case of SCF problems that might be related to numerical issues one can try one or more of the following, that were discussed before
+In case of SCF problems that might be related to numerical issues, you can try one or more of the following, which were discussed above.

 LINEARSCALING